 SNS SENSATION is the solo musical vehicle of Sebastian Muravchik, best known as the charismatic front man of the Italo flavoured electro rockers HEARTBREAK; together with Ali Renault, the pair were often on concert billings with LITTLE BOOTS and LA ROUX during the electro resurgence of 2007-2009.

-Articulating the mood of our times, Sebastian Muravchik kindly spoke to The Electricity Club from the isolation of his ‘Small World’…
+Articulating the mood of our times, Sebastian Muravchik kindly spoke from the isolation of his ‘Small World’…

 The subject matter of ‘Small World’ is quite timely with everything going on in the world, is that a coincidence?

 The release was going to be a different song, but this pandemic kicked off and ‘Small World’ happened quite quickly as a response to it.
 Having said that, many of the issues enhanced by this crisis are there in regular times; existential ghosts that you’ll find in this pandemic song, but also in other SNS SENSATION’s songs, unrelated to the pandemic.

 ‘Small World’ has an uptempo but claustrophobic feel which is also reflected in the video, how did you come up with both?

 Writing and producing songs is easy, mostly, because the music and the lyrics write themselves, and the arrangements and ideas emerge from flow.
 The only real obstacles in the way are ego and fear.